Yes, you can update your fireplace on a budget! Then take a look at more frugal home improvement projects.

 You don't have to hide your fireplace!
 With a few simple tricks, you can make your fireplace the best feature in your living room.

-Best of all, you won't have to spend a lot of money when you update your fireplace on a budget.
+Best of all, you won't have to spend a lot of money when you do a budget fireplace update.

 More budget home improvement